mvolkert/EXIFnaming/README.md

 "exiftool.exe" has to be in helpers sub folder of this module.

 Developed for Panasonic Lumix TZ101 but other models may also work.
-You are free to contact me for verifying the support of your kamera model.
+You are free to contact me for verifying the support of your Camera model.

 ## Functionalities:
 * Ordering: